rory-wagner/portfolio/README.md

 `Node.js v18.3.0`
 `npm@8.11.0`

-Can be installed from nodejs.org
+Node/npm can be installed from nodejs.org

 `@vue/cli 5.0.4`